hharshtk/expense-manager-shadcn/AUTH_SETUP.md

 - Submit the form
 - You'll be redirected to `/dashboard`

+**Google Sign-in:**
+- Navigate to `/auth/v2/login`
+- Click "Continue with Google"
+- Complete Google OAuth flow
+- You'll be redirected to `/dashboard`

 **Logout:**
 - Click on your avatar in the sidebar
 - Click "Log out"